Burton (near Tarporley): Governance

-Until 1 April 2015, Burton was a civil parish.
-Although classified as a civil parish, it had neither a parish council nor a parish meeting, and, consequently, the duties that would normally be performed by these bodies were the responsibility of Cheshire West and Chester Council.

-From 1 April 2015, Burton parish was merged with Duddon parish to create a new, larger, Duddon parish.
+Until 2015, although Burton was classified as a civil parish, it had neither a parish council nor a parish meeting, and, consequently, the duties that would normally be performed by these bodies were the responsibility of Cheshire West and Chester Council.
+On 1 April 2015, Burton parish was merged with Duddon parish to create a new, larger, Duddon parish.
 On 1 July 2017 the new Burton parish was renamed to Duddon and Burton.